Teenager Brain Imaging Study

 MRI machines use powerful magnets to rotate protons in your body's water molecules, allowing scientists to visualize structures in your brain and measure blood flow.
 Volunteers lie inside the MRI while their brains are scanned.
 Read more about fMRI

-Researchers at Virginia Tech want to understand how social information affects the development of health-related behaviors in teenagers.
-Dr. Pearl Chiu and Dr. Brooks King-Casas received funding from the National Institutes of Health to conduct this research.
+Researchers at Virginia Tech want to understand the brain's role in how teenagers make decisions.
+Dr. Pearl Chiu and Dr. Brooks Casas received funding from the National Institutes of Health to conduct this research.